Children's Court of Queensland

-The Children's Court of Queensland is a specialized court in Queensland, a state of Australia, which deals with serious crimes committed by children under the age of seventeen years in the state.
+The Children's Court of Queensland is a specialized court in Queensland, a state of Australia, which deals with serious crimes committed by children under 18 years old.

 Decisions made by the Children's Court of Queensland may be heard on appeal to the District Court of Queensland; and the Children's Court of Queensland has appellate jurisdiction where for matters heard before a magistrate of the Children's Court.

 The court should not be confused with the Children's Court which is a division of the Magistrates' Court of Queensland.

 Establishment

 The court is established under the Children's Court Act 1992 (Qld).
 The court is a court of record and is an inferior court.
 The court came into existence in 1992.

 Composition

 The court is constituted by either a single judge or a single magistrate depending on the nature of the crime allegedly committed.
 In most cases, the matters will be dealt with by either a children's court judge or children's court magistrate.
 However, if one is not available, then a district court judge or a magistrate may deal with the case even though they have not been appointed by the Governor of Queensland.